ovrcome/release-notes/ovrcome_server_release_notes.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [1.33.1] - 2025-05-12 - Minor Clinician Portal Improvements

+### Added:
+* Added a “browser” field to the Clinic User table which is populated on authentication so we can better help clinicians diagnose any issues

+### Changed:
+* After starting a trial, redirect back to the location the clinician navigated to the trial from
+* Remove the “live” from “live preview”

+### Fixed:
+* Fixed a bug where hierarchy dropdown could be cut off

 ## [1.33.0] - 2025-04-30 - Clinician Portal Improvements

 ### Changed